 The researchers stress that this rebound process cannot be relied on as a solution for modern-day rising sea levels as it won’t help re-grow the ice sheet until long after coastal cities have felt the effects of sea-level rise.

-Co-author Dr Pippa Whitehouse said: "What we don't currently know is the speed of the rebound process, and hence the time at which any future re-growth could kick in.
+Co-author Dr Pippa Whitehouse from Durham University’s Geography Department, said: “What we don’t currently know is the speed of the rebound process, and hence the time at which any future re-growth could kick in.

 Professor Jonathan Kingslake from Columbia University’s Lamont-Doherty Earth Observatory commented: “If you pile up a bunch of ice on the earth’s crust, it bends down.
 Remove it and it pops back up.
 We think that over thousands of years, as the ice sheet shrank, the crust in this area popped back up and the grounding line moved back out.